 The Doctor of Nursing Practice (DNP) program is a 32 credit hour program.
 The program duration is 20 months, with classes scheduled year round.
 The program study includes online and occasional on campus activities.
 Online courses will be offered during the fall, spring and summer.
 The program of study includes four academic semesters, 15 weeks in length; one winter intensive scheduled in January; and one summer session.
 The Post-MSN DNP curriculum builds on traditional MSN education with a focus on evidence-based practice; quality improvement; health policy; ethics; and leadership, management and organization of health systems.
 The DNP is designed for nurses seeking a terminal degree in nursing practice and offers an alternative to research-focused doctoral programs.

-Students must attend Murray’s main campus once a semester for a mandatory orientation.
+Note: Students must attend Murray’s main campus once a semester for a mandatory orientation.

 - Dina Byers

 - (270) 809-6223

 Doctor of Arts in English Pedagogy and Technology

 The Doctor of Arts in English Pedagogy and Technology is a 48-hour, practice-based degree that embeds advanced coursework in the content areas of English and Literacy within a framework of pedagogical theory and reflection.
 Designed for teachers in the fields of English language, literature, and literacy from early grades through adult, the program offers five specializations, one of which provides supportive experiences and mentoring for school teachers pursuing National Board Certification.
 The program may be completed in as few as three years and is available on-campus or online.